 Visitors can approach the stones closely, though touching is not permitted to preserve the site.

-The Visitor Centre and shuttle buses are fully accessible.
+The Visitor Center and shuttle buses are fully accessible.
 The path around the Stone Circle includes both tarmac and grass sections; while the grass sections may be challenging in wet conditions.

 Yes, the site offers transcripts of audio tours and is compatible with hearing aids.
-Additionally, Induction loops are set up, and BSL tours are available upon request.
+Additionally, induction loops are set up, and BSL tours are available on request.

 Absolutely.
 Assistance dogs are welcome, and water bowls are available at the Visitor Center and near the stones.